RESPONSIBLE . ETHICAL . SUSTAINABLE

 Many people who visit Sapa become inspired to give something back.
 With the help of four Australian volunteers, Shu Tan, a young single mother from the Black Hmong tribe, was able to turn her dream of helping her people into a reality.
 Working together, they funded the first Hmong owned homestay in Sapa and established a socially conscious trekking service.
 Running on the social enterprise blueprint, Sapa O’Chau put the money earned back into the community through projects such as providing winter clothes to children and improvements to the village schools.

 Later, Shu decided to tackle the problem of illiteracy among Sapa’s young tour guides and street vendors, many of whom never had the chance to go to school.
-With the help of a Norwegian anthropology student she organized informal English night classes for a small group of enthusiastic youths in a room provided by a local hotel.
+With the help of a Norwegian anthropology student, she organized informal English night classes for a small group of enthusiastic youths in a room provided by a local hotel.
 As these Sapa O’Chau classes grew in popularity, so did the need for more facilities.
 In the summer of 2010, the Sapa O’Chau boarding facility opened.

 Sapa O’Chau Today

 The roadmap shows Sapa O'Chau beneficiaries and the effects it has on its beneficiaries.
 The direct beneficiaries are trekking guides, homestay owners, high school students, vocational students, craftswomen and volunteers.
 These are driven by the trekking operations, hotel operations, cafe operations and Hmong handicraft workshop.
 Sapa O'Chau is trying to get ethnic minority high school age students back to school using a holistic approach.
 When the children attend school, the family will need to hire extra help for the farm.
 Hence, if Sapa O'Chau creates job opportunities for parents of these children, more children can attend school.
 These students can have better job opportunities after completing higher education.
-The land is not as fertile due to erosion of nutrients as rain washes them down the steep slopes where the crops are cultivated.
-Land is being divided into smaller and smaller portions as land is handed down from father to sons.
+The land is not as fertile due to the erosion of nutrients as rain washes them down the steep slopes where the crops are cultivated.
+The land is being divided into smaller and smaller portions as land is handed down from father to sons.
 What choice do they have?

-At the Sapa O’Chau boarding facility we help students who would otherwise not be able to complete their education due to financial or geographical limitations.
+At the Sapa O’Chau boarding facility, we help students who would otherwise not be able to complete their education due to financial or geographical limitations.
 There are only kindergartens up to secondary schools in the villages hence village students need to walk at least 15 km to Sapa Town where the high schools are.
-Sapa O'Chau boarding facility provide the accommodation, meals and government school fees with funds mainly from our social enterprise businesses and some from grants and donations.
-Our students attend the government high school to obtain certification and enrichment lessons with our volunteers at Sapa O'Chau boarding facility.
+Sapa O'Chau boarding facility provides the accommodation, meals and government school fees with funds mainly from our social enterprise businesses and some from grants and donations.
+Our students attend the government high school to obtain certification and enrichment lessons with our volunteers at our Sapa O'Chau boarding facility.

 With the help of international and local volunteers, we focus on conversational English of our students.
 We also carry out Vietnamese Literacy, Arts and Crafts, Mathematics, IT Skills and Life Skills classes subject to availability of volunteers with these skills.
 As always, Sapa O’Chau is reliant on volunteer support to sustain our teaching requirements.